Skip to main content

 Prerequisites

-• The Set Up EKS Environment guide completed.
+• The Set Up EKS Environment guide is complete.
 This is required to set up the necessary PaletteAI resources on your hub and spoke clusters.

 Cluster TypeKubernetes Version